Anker slashes prices on portable chargers and robot vacuums

 You know what you need to make your life better?
 A portable charger and a vacuum.

-Think about it… while you’re out and about using your phone taking pics and videos you can charge it with the portable charger and also control clean your home on the go by commanding your vacuum to do work.
-Best of both worlds.
-Here are some deals:
+Think about it, while you’re out and about using your phone to take pictures and videos, you can charge it with a portable charger and also clean your home on the go by remotely commanding your vacuum to do work.
+It’s the best of both worlds.

 - RoboVac G30 Verge for $279.99 (Save 20%)